Galloping vs. gas: Is riding a horse cheaper than driving a car?

 Taking this wild theory into consideration, we broke down the average yearly cost of a car vs. the annual average cost of a horse.

-On average, with a car, drivers are spending about $5,000 a year in gas.
+On average, with a car, drivers are spending about $5,000 a year on gas.
 The average yearly cost for insurance is about $1,000.

 So on average, we’re talking about more than $7,000, or thereabouts, for a car over a year.
 And for a horse, it’ll cost more than $10,000 a year.
 Plus, the horse does not come with windshield wipers.